Arrange your FREE webinar to see how better Web Governance can help you.

 4. If not 3, is it because of some issue of poor staff expertise, or poor application of skills?

 For example, perhaps the responsible staff member does not have the right skills to carry out all the checks required.
-Or perhaps the Web Manager has nominated someone who is inappropriate to the role, e.g. asking a Developer to spell check & grammar check written content.
+Or perhaps the Web Manager has nominated someone who is inappropriate to the role, e.g. asking a Developer to grammar check written content.

 5. If not 4, is it because of some issue of missing tools, or misuse of tools?

-For example, perhaps the staff member does not have the right tool for the job or is using the tool in the wrong way.
+For example, perhaps the staff member does not have the right tools for the job or is using the tools in the wrong way.

 6. If not 5, is it because of some issue of insufficient budget, or misuse of budget?

-As with manpower in 3 above – perhaps there is not enough budget for this activity or too much budget is applied elsewhere.
-For example, perhaps so much funding goes into creating new content that little is left over for on-going maintenance.
+As with manpower (3) above ? perhaps there is not enough budget for this activity.
+Perhaps so much funding goes into creating new content that there little is left over for on-going maintenance.

-7. If none of the above, is it due to some other dysfunction in Web Governance, e.g. communication among teams, lack of direction, lack of enforcement?
+7. If none of the above, is it due to some other dysfunction in Web Governance, e.g. communication among teams, lack of direction, lack of authority

 As often stated, one of the hardest parts of governance to control - and one that can have a huge impact on operations - is people.